Michel N'Gom

 Michel N'Gom (born Abdourhamane N'Gom; 25 June 1959 – 12 August 1984) was a professional footballer who played as a forward.
-Born in Senegal, he represented France at international level.
+Born in French Senegal, he represented France at youth international level.
 He died at the age of 25 due to a traffic collision.

 Early life

-Abdourhamane N'Gom was born on 25 June 1959 in Dakar, Senegal.
+Abdourhamane N'Gom was born on 25 June 1959 in Dakar in French Senegal.
 He moved to France at the age of four with his mother, leaving his father and brother behind.
+Then he started living with “Avó Bebé Rocha” who adopted him informally.
 He spent a large portion of his childhood in the Mazargues neighbourhood of Marseille, where he did his schooling and played as a youth player for AS Mazargues.

 Club career

 Marseille

 Having signed for the club in 1976 on a trainee contract, N'Gom made his first steps in the Division 1 with Marseille in 1977.
-In his debut season, he recorded 1 goal in 7 league matches.
-For the second season of his career, he was loaned to Division 2 side Toulon, where he gathered more experience, making 30 appearances and scoring 10 goals in all competitions.
-After his loan ended, he returned to Marseille, where he would play regularly for the next two seasons, scoring 25 more league goals in the process.
+In his debut season, he recorded one goal in seven league matches.
+For the second season of his career, he was loaned to Division 2 side Toulon, where he gathered more experience, making thirty appearances and scoring ten goals in all competitions.
+After his loan ended, he returned to Marseille, where he would play regularly for the next two seasons, scoring twenty-five more league goals in the process.

 Paris Saint-Germain

 In 1981, N'Gom signed for fellow Division 1 club Paris Saint-Germain (PSG).
 There, he would win the Coupe de France in the 1981–82 and 1982–83 seasons.
-Across three seasons at PSG, N'Gom made 90 appearances, scoring 26 goals.
+Across three seasons at PSG, N'Gom made ninety appearances, scoring twenty-six goals.
 He notably finished as the club's top goal-scorer in both the league and in all competitions in the 1983–84 season.
 He signed for Auxerre in July 1984.